codepath-ios-group/money-management-app/README.md

 - [x] User can input a deposit.
 - [x] User can categorize expenses.
 - [x] User can see a budget.
-- [ ] User can properly see their inputs with the proper constraints.
-- [ ] User can see how much they've spent and earned.
+- [x] User can see how much they've spent and earned.

 **Optional Nice-to-have Stories**